 Spinal Cord Injuries

-Spinal cord injuries can mean the rest of the victim’s life in a wheelchair.
+Spinal cord injuries can put a victim in a wheelchair for the rest of their life.
 If the injury occurs high on the spinal cord, it can also limit mobility in the hands and arms.
 Additionally, victims often struggle with decreased organ function below the site of the injury, leading to digestive upset or bladder and bowel control challenges.

 Spinal cord injury victims commonly need to change professions or shift their professional plans, especially if they previously worked in highly physical professions.
 Even incomplete spinal cord injury can serve to substantially decrease mobility, which may mean that the victim needs to make a career shift.
 In other cases, work of any kind may no longer be possible for the truck accident victim.

-The sheer force of a truck accident can lead to injuries requiring limb amputations.
+The sheer force of a truck accident can crush limbs and lead to injuries requiring amputations.
 Many victims also face amputation due to factors that occur in the aftermath of the accident.
 In some cases, doctors may recommend removing a crushed limb because restricted blood flow to the limb can cause the tissue to die.